 When someone is teasing or joking around, they may tilt their heads to the side.

-When you’re looking at your manuscript, and there’s something missing, consider adding details about your character’s body language at that moment.
+When you’re looking at your manuscript, and something is missing, consider adding details about your character’s body language.

 In the photo above, we see two figures.

-The photo is cropped in such a way that you can’t confirm the genders but that’s my first impression.
+The photo is cropped, so you can’t confirm the genders, but that’s my first impression.

 Why is the presumed woman kicking her leg out?